‘Quora for cancer’ startup theMednet raises $1.3 million in seed funding

 Facebook tests a GIF maker on iOS

-The funding comes from Endure Capital, Lumia Capital, The Hope Foundation, The Bonnie J. Addario Lung Cancer Foundation and a bunch of angel investors, including Quora’s Charlie Cheever, Scribd’s Jared Friedman, YC partner Paul Buchheit and Science’s Peter Pham.
+The funding comes from Endure Capital, Lumia Capital, The Hope Foundation, The Bonnie J. Addario Lung Cancer Foundation and a bunch of angel investors, including Quora’s Charlie Cheever, Scribd’s Jared Friedman, YC partner Paul Buchheit, Peter He and Science’s Peter Pham.

 Co-founders Nadine Housri, a radiation oncologist, and her brother, CEO Samir Housri, told TechCrunch previously theMednet had raised some grant funding and equity funding from YC and The Hope Foundation.